01 – In Australia, the Bogle/Chandler case mystifies police who believe poison may have been used to kill the couple.

 16 – Khrushchev says a nuclear war would kill 800 million people and warns that Russia has a 100-megaton bomb.

-18 - British Labour Party leader Hugh Todd Naylor Gaitskell dies.
+18 – British Labour Party leader Hugh Todd Naylor Gaitskell dies after a sudden deterioration in his heart condition.
+He is 56.

 20 – Russia agrees to allow on-site inspection of nuclear tests.